-- Very strong economy, which benefits from a favorable location and well-educated workforce; - · Very strong financial management team, with comprehensive and robust financial management policies and practices operating under a very strong institutional framework; - · Maintenance of a very strong financial position through the pandemic; and - · Limited fixed costs pressure despite future borrowing plans, thanks to proactive debt management and strong pension and OPEB management.
+- Very strong economy, which benefits from a favorable location and well-educated workforce; - Very strong financial management team, with comprehensive and robust financial management policies and practices operating under a very strong institutional framework; - · Maintenance of a very strong financial position through the COVID-19 pandemic; and - Limited fixed costs pressure despite future borrowing plans, thanks to proactive debt management and strong pension and OPEB management.

-Environmental, social, and governance (ESG) factors
+Environmental, social, and governance

-We have analyzed Carroll County's ESG factors relative to the county's economy, management, financial measures, and debt and liability profile and have determined all are in-line with the sector standard.
+We have analyzed Carroll County's environmental, social, and governance (ESG) factors relative to the county's economy, management, financial measures, and debt and liability profile and have determined all are in-line with the sector standard.
 Although the county faces occasional inland flooding, it has taken active measures through stormwater and floodplain management to mitigate risks.

-Stable Outlook
+Outlook